 - A staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include - acceptable use of technologies, staff/pupil relationships and communications including the use of social media. - Governing bodies and proprietors should put in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future. - Where reasonably possible, schools and colleges should hold more than one emergency contact number for each pupil or student.
-This goes beyond the legal minimum and is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern. - Further information on schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school role at standard and non-standard transition points can be found in the department's statutory guidance: children missing education. - Further information for colleges providing education for a child of compulsory school age can be found in: full-time-enrolment of 14 to 16 year olds in further education and sixth form colleges. - General information and advice for schools and colleges can be found in the Government's missing children and adults strategy. - 58.
+This goes beyond the legal minimum and is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.
+Further information for schools can be found in the department's School Attendance Guidance. - Further information on schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points can be found in the department's statutory guidance: Children Missing Education. - Further information for colleges providing education for a child of compulsory school age can be found in: Full-time-Enrolment of 14 to 16 year olds in Further Education and Sixth Form Colleges. - General information and advice for schools and colleges can be found in the Government's Missing Children and Adults Strategy. - 56.
 The above is not intended to be an exhaustive list.
-These policies and procedures, along with Part one of this guidance and information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction. - 59.
-Governing bodies and proprietors should take a proportionate risk-based approach to the level of information that is provided to temporary staff and volunteers.
+These policies and procedures, along with Part one of this guidance and information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction. - 57.
+Governing bodies and proprietors should take a proportionate risk-based

-&lt;sup>17 When drafting the staff behaviour policy, schools and colleges should bear in mind the offence under section 16 of The Sexual Offences Act 2003, which provides that it is an offence for a person aged 18 or over (e.g. teacher, youth worker) to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
+&lt;sup>16 When drafting the staff behaviour policy, schools and colleges should bear in mind the offence under section 16 of The Sexual Offences Act 2003, which provides that it is an offence for a person aged 18 or over (e.g. teacher, youth worker) to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
 A situation where a person is in a position of trust could arise where the child is in full-time education and the person looks after children under 18 in the same establishment as the child, even if s/he does not teach the child.

-&lt;sup>18 legislation.gov.uk
+&lt;sup>17 legislation.gov.uk